halotron/ProtobufGenerator/README.md

 # ProtobufGenerator
 A plugin for Visual Studio that will automatically transform protobuf proto-files into generated C# code.
+Currently it does not support a proto file with declarations from a different file.
+Everything needed in the proto file needs to be in the proto file.

 How to use it:
 1. Install the ProtobufGenerator VSIX file from here: https://marketplace.visualstudio.com/items?itemName=jonasjakobsson.ProtobufGeneratorvisualstudio